ztyyLV/web-twain-docs/indepth/faqs/troubleshooting/how-to-disable-end-user-authorization.md

 # Troubleshooting

-## how to disable end-user manual authorization when accessing local hardware
+## How to disable end-user manual authorization when accessing local hardware

 Requested by more and more customers, Dynamsoft added the feature of end-user authorization in Dynamic Web TWAIN version 12.
 With the feature, whenever a user tries to use a scanner or a webcam connected to the local desktop or access any local files, he or she will be prompted to allow the action.